-Chris Smith was named the new head coach of the men’s soccer program on April 1, 2010.
+Chris Smith was named the head coach of the men’s soccer program on April 1, 2010.

 Prior to his arrival in Dobbs Ferry, Smith held the same position at Division I Saint Peter’s College from 2004-2006.
 While at SPC, he posted a 26-23-11 overall record.
-He went to the MAAC Tournament two out of three times and had an overall conference record of 15-8-4.
-He coached two offensive players of the year, fourteen all conference players and had the number one offense and number two defense in the MAAC in his last year at Saint Peter’s.
+He reached the MAAC Tournament twice and posted an overall conference record of 15-8-4.
+He coached two Offensive Players of the Year, 14 All-Conference players and had the top-ranked offense and second-ranked defense in the MAAC in his last season.
 Smith’s head coaching tenure began at Division III Manhattanville College where he posted a mark of 32-26-3 from 2001-2003.
-During his time with the Valiants, he earned Skyline Conference Coach of the Year in 2001 while guiding the team to two out of three conference tournaments.
+During his time with the Valiants, he earned Skyline Conference Coach of the Year in 2001 while guiding the team to two conference tournaments.

 Before his head coaching posts, Smith was an assistant at The College of New Jersey from 1996 to 1999.
 TCNJ won the National Championship in 1996 and finished as the runner-up in 1997.
 In 2000, Smith did one season as an assistant at Southern Connecticut State University before moving on to Manhattanville in 2001.